galister/wlx-overlay-s/README.md

 If the mouse is moving on a completely different screen, the screens were likely selected in the wrong order:

 - Go to Settings and press `Clear PipeWire tokens` and then `Restart software`
-- Pay attention to your notifications, it tells you in which order to pick the screens.
+- Pay attention to your notifications, which tell you in which order to pick the screens.
-- If notifications don't show, try start WayVR from the terminal and look for instructions in there.
+- If notifications don't show, try starting WayVR from the terminal and look for instructions in there.

 COSMIC desktop: